antistatique/leckerli/doc/GTM_INTEGRATION.md

 ## Configuration

-### How to configure leckerli with GTM
+### How to configure Leckerli with GTM

-* Settings can be chnage in website code and tag settings, website config and tag config are merged (webside have priority)
+* Settings can be defined in website code and tag settings, website config and tag config are merged (webside have priority)
 * Cookie name is not editable
-* Auto load can be disable in tag config (but not from website), a script will still be loaded to setup callback
+* Auto load can be disabled in tag config (but not from website), a script will still be loaded to setup callback
-* gtag must be loaded before leckerli
+* gtag must be loaded before Leckerli

 ### How to use event trigger